Skip to Main Content

 Create a Legacy

 Ask yourself where you see yourself (and your company) in the future.
-Will you be entrenched in your company, or will you be leading a successful Stage Five company that grows and thrives long after you're gone, a company you'll love forever?
+Will you be entrenched in your company, or will you be leading a successful Stage 5 company that grows and thrives long after you're gone, a company you'll love forever?

 Remember, in business, you either grow or die.
 By mastering the art of delegation and investing in anti-entropic activities, your company will continue to grow and thrive, even as you step back from day-to-day, month-to-month, and even quarter-to-quarter operations.
 This really is the first big goal of any ambitious founder: to build a company that stands the test of time, that eventually isn’t dependent on you, and that makes a lasting impact.